Stock market today: Wall Street falls sharply to close out its worst week since October

-NEW YORK (AP) — U.S. stocks are falling sharply Friday following a mixed start to earnings reporting season.
-Worries about potentially escalating tensions in the Middle East also rattled financial markets, pushing investors to look for safer places for their money.
+NEW YORK (AP) — U.S. stocks tumbled Friday following a mixed start to earnings reporting season.
+Worries about potentially escalating tensions in the Middle East rattled financial markets, pushing investors to look for safer places for their money.

-The S&P 500 was 1.6% lower in afternoon trading and heading for its worst weekly loss since October, when a huge rally on Wall Street began.
-The Dow Jones Industrial Average was down 530 points, or 1.4%, with a little more than an hour remaining in trading, and the Nasdaq composite dropped 1.8% from its record set the day before.
+The S&P 500 sank 1.5% to close out its worst week since October, when a huge rally on Wall Street began.
+The Dow Jones Industrial Average dropped 475 points, or 1.2%, and the Nasdaq composite fell 1.6% from its record set the day before.

 The pressure is always on companies to produce fatter profits.
 But it’s particularly acute now given worries that the other main lever that sets stock prices, interest rates, may not offer much lift in the near term.

-Stock prices had already run to records in part on expectations for such cuts.
-Without easier interest rates, companies will need to produce bigger profits to justify their stock prices, which critics say are already too expensive by various measures.
+U.S. stock indexes had already run to records in part on expectations for such cuts.
+Without easier interest rates, companies will need to produce bigger profits to justify their stock prices, which critics say look too expensive by various measures.

-This year's jump in oil prices has further raised worries, because it could add more pressure on inflation.
-They rose again Friday as tensions continue to roil the Middle East.
+This year's jump in oil prices has further raised worries of more upward pressure on inflation.
+Oil rose again Friday as tensions continue to roil the Middle East.
 Israel has said it could strike Iran if it launched an attack from its territory following the killings of Iranian generals in a blast at the Iranian consulate in Syria.

 Brent crude, the international standard, rose 0.8% to settle at $90.45 per barrel.
 It briefly topped $92 during the day and is roughly back to where it was in October.